 Out of the box, we were really impressed with the aesthetic of the Timberland GreenStride Motion 6 Low.
 But Timberland has more of a reputation as a fashion outdoor brand than a technical hiking brand, so we were curious how the shoes would hold up on the trails.

-Made with the environment in mind, the fabric lining contains at least 50% recycled plastic, bio-based midsoles contain a combination of 25% EVA and 75% sugarcane and naturally grown rubber.
+Made with the environment in mind, the fabric lining contains at least 50% recycled plastic and bio-based midsoles contain a combination of 25% EVA, 75% sugarcane, and naturally grown rubber.
 The outsoles also contain 55% naturally grown rubber from farms committed to regenerative agriculture.
-The look and construction of the shoes is super cool, but we could see them being uncomfortable on a long trek.
-That said, for shorter efforts they felt lightweight, breathable, and provided good traction on a wide range of surfaces.
+The look and construction of the shoes are super cool, but we could see them being uncomfortable on a long trek.
+That said, for shorter efforts, they felt lightweight and breathable and provided good traction on a wide range of surfaces.
 The Motion 6 Low is a great town-to-trail hiking shoe.

 CHECK PRICE ON REIXero Shoes TerraFlex II Hiking Shoes ($110)